 Both versions of the studs offered have the “notch” on the head to make installing on the rear hub easier (They can be installed without removing the rear hub from the upright)

 Unlike the Zinc coating popular with the other stud brands, these are finished in a black hi-temp paint that has proven to hold up exceptionally well on the test cars, despite hard racing and constant wheel changes.

 As I’ve said, it’s the LEAST expensive option yet.
-4 for $12.99 (That’s just over $50 for a full set) and shipping costs are also reasonable.
+When purchased directly, 4 for $14.99 (That’s just under $60 for a full set) and shipping costs are also reasonable.
 There isn’t much to say here, except it is cheaper than the offering from 1320 Performance (which is around $65 for a full set).
-The current price for ARP studs (which seem to be slowly returning to stock) are still very expensive around $30 for 4… nearly 3 times the cost of these.
+The current price for ARP studs (which seem to be slowly returning to stock) are still very expensive around $30 for 4… twice the cost of these.

 No issue here for a while.
 In order to get to a reasonable cost-per-unit, they ordered a LOT.
 Don’t expect these to go out of stock anytime soon.
 It seems that the ARP studs may be returning to stock with some suppliers.
 When I wrote the earlier post about 1320 Performance Studs, they were insistent that supply was a non-issue, however I no longer see the front studs listed in their eBay store.

 A well priced part, designed, tested, and sold by a member of the Spec Miata community?
 I’m sold.